Links checked 29/11/18.

-- Azathioprine* has been used to successfully treat histiocytoid Sweet’s syndrome (Miller et al, 2015).
+- Azathioprine* to treat histiocytoid Sweet’s syndrome (Miller et al, 2015).

-- Immunoglobulin and thalidomide are useful in patients who have developed Sweet’s syndrome secondary to myelodysplastic syndromes (MDS).
+- Immunoglobulin and thalidomide in patients who have developed Sweet’s syndrome secondary to myelodysplastic syndromes (MDS).

 - Azacitidine has been used to successfully treat Sweet’s syndrome in a patient with clonal hematopoiesis of indeterminate potential (CHIP) (Yaghmour et al, 2017).
 The term CHIP is used to describe individuals who have a clonal mutation associated with haematologic neoplasia (blood cancer), but do not meet the criteria for diagnosis of a haematologic neoplasm.

 - Biological therapies or biologics, including infliximab and etanercept (Cohen, 2007).
-See below for information on other biologics: anakinra, rituximab and adalimumab*.
+See below for information on other biologics: anakinra, rituximab, adalimumab*, vedolizumab, and canakinumab.

-- Anakinra is a useful treatment in refractory (chronic or persistent, or difficult-to-treat) Sweet’s syndrome and other neutrophilic dermatoses, and autoinflammation of unknown cause (Kluger et al, 2011: Simon et al, 2014).
+- Anakinra in refractory (chronic or persistent, or difficult-to-treat) Sweet’s syndrome and other neutrophilic dermatoses, and autoinflammation of unknown cause (Kluger et al, 2011; Passaro et al, 2013; Simon et al, 2014).

 - There are two reported cases of rituximab being used to successfully treat refractory Sweet’s syndrome in a man who was later diagnosed with interstitial lung disease and rheumatoid arthritis, and a man with chronic lymphocytic leukaemia (Hashemi et al, 2016; Seminario-Vidal et al, 2015).

-- Adalimumab* has been used to successfully treat refractory subcutaneous Sweet’s syndrome (Agarwal et al, 2016).
+- Adalimumab* to treat refractory subcutaneous Sweet’s syndrome (Agarwal et al, 2016).

 - Sulfapyridine, a sulfa drug, has been used to to treat and manage the Sweet’s syndrome variant, chronic classical (idiopathic) Sweet’s syndrome (Gowda et al, 2016).